bkcapretta/budget_manipulator/README.md

 to $5,000, and every other cell on the spreadsheet will change accordingly.
 Less money will be left for the other projects so it will need to be taken out from their individual budget's.
-When taking money away from other projects, the algorithm takes more from the bigger projects.
+When taking money away from other projects, the algorithm favors the small projects by taking more from the bigger projects.
 When adding money to the other projects, the bigger grants are prioritized to get more money back.